Iterable/iterable-web-sdk/README.md

   );

   yourAsyncLoginMethod().then((response) => {
-    /* this code assumes you have some backend endpoint that will return a user's ID */ setUserID(response.user_id).then(() => {
+    // This code assumes you have some backend endpoint that will return a
+    // user's ID
+    setUserID(response.user_id).then(() => {
-      /* now your user is set and you can begin hitting the Iterable API */ });
+      // Now, your user is set and you can begin hitting the Iterable API });
   });

-  /* optionally logout the user when you don't need to hit the Iterable API anymore */ logout();
+  // Optionally log the user out when you don't need to hit the Iterable API
+  // anymore
+  logout();
 })();
 ```